NocturnalSolutions/KituraBook/1-hello-world.md

     let router = Router()

 We are instantiating a new Router object, which is provided by Kitura.
-Routers will be covered in more depth in the next chapter.
+Routers will be covered in more depth in a future chapter.
 For now, know that routers are how we define paths that our site will listen for and what happens when a request for that path is made to the server.

     router.get("/") { request, response, next in